-The Autel AP200H is our top pick for beginning DIYers and everyday drivers.
-It’s the most affordable long-term choice, since you won’t need to pay for individual functions.
+The Autel AP200H is for beginning DIYers and everyday drivers.
+It’s the most affordable long-term choice since you won’t need to pay for individual functions.
 Along with that, you’ll get reasonably comprehensive diagnostics and the 2 functions home mechanics use most.

 ❓ Do I have to pay for OBD2 diagnosis with the Autel AP200C?

 💡 No, OBD2 functions are free for life.
 You’ll only need to pay for service functions you want to add, and ABS/SRS diagnostics after the first year.

 ❓ How do I connect my Autel scanner through Bluetooth?

 💡 Once you’ve installed the associated software on your phone, make sure you have Bluetooth turned on then scan the QR code on the Autel scan tool.
 It should connect to the vehicle automatically.
 If you have any issues, Autel support is very responsive.
 Reach them via e-mail and they’ll help you through the process.